 Given the directions from your instructor,

-- What types of variables are you considering? - What is your hypothesis?
+- > What types of variables are you considering?
+Or, what two surfaces are you testing? - What is your hypothesis?
 (Remember!
 This should be a statement)

 Now that a week has passed, let's look at our plates!